 Works Outside of Your RRSP or RPP

 The money that you have invested in a registered retirement savings plan is subject to a wealth of regulations and tax restrictions.
 A GIC exists outside that financial structure.
 You are free to invest or spend the money in a GIC as you see fit.
 Any penalties you may pay are stated when you purchase the certificate.
-Should you want to take a trip or make a large purchase that would cost above and beyond your pension income, you can cash in a GIC on short notice.
+It’s possible to cash in a GIC right away if you’re thinking about taking a vacation, making a big purchase, paying for a senior assisted living community, or meeting medical expenses above and beyond your pension income.

 If you are approaching your retirement date and want to continue to grow your savings, look at adding one or more GICs to your portfolio.
 Your money is protected, it grows at a predictable rate, and you avoid a sudden loss of principal due to a sudden fluctuations in the market.

 Providing you with all the latest tips on money making and management